wzk1015/CNMT/README.md

 First-time training will download `fasttext` model .
 You may also download it manually and put it under `pythia/.vector_cache/`.

 During training, log file can be found under `save/cnmt/m4c_textcaps_cnmt/logs/`.
-You may also run training in background using `nohup` and check log file for training status.
+You may also run training in background and check log file for training status.